 Janet Hesla was Aphrodite of the frozen Tundra.
 When she passed, this second grader stood silent in gaped mouth awe.
 A tall blonde Danish snow Goddess in a tight skirt and sweater, bobby socks, and pony tail; the Holy Grail of womanhood.
-Janet Hesla had a smile that made high school boys forget their names and third grade girls dream with every fiber of her chubby little beings that they could be just like her.
+Janet Hesla had a smile that made high school boys forget their names and a little girl dream with every fiber of her chubby little being that she could be just like her.

 Janet had a slew of brothers and sisters as charming as she; her brother Stevie kissed Jan one day.
 Were they under a car???
 It was someplace strange, second grade memories are a tad foggy.